matthiaskeller1578/example_fail-log_craftingDH/Week 1- Getting Started/2019-05-06-week-1-fail-log.md

 ## Comments/Concerns

+One thing that I found difficult throughout this session, is figuring out all of what is needed to be completed.
+THankfully I was able to contact Dr. Graham on Slack to help guid me to ensure that I am on the right track.
+I found it to be challenging that there are no "set objectives" in the course which can be used as a check list to complete assignments, however, at the same time it is good as it allows us to explore online, and develop new skills and capabilities.
+One thing that I learned from this session is how all the programs we downlaoded are linked.
+I found it unclear at first on why we needed particular software, yet while utilizing the programs I soon realized how they are all interconnected and how they might serve to benefit me later.

 I hope to develop new skills in regard to programing and software as I will be starting my masters in September for public innovation and eGovernance in Europe, and I hope to have a basic background in programing before starting.

 I am concerned about having enough time to complete all of the modules as I have two other courses, and this course seems challenging, but I belive if I work hard and focus I can achieve it!